momochi000/typewar/README.md

 #### Gather stats on player typing.
 Create an object for each keypress with a timestamp.
 Send back to server and save.
+#### Damage counters (numbers flying off hits) Show damage numbers above enemy when they take damage
 #### Tweak balance so that text flies at the player more smoothly (from the npc)
+#### BUG: when 2 fragments starting with the same text are typed, when one wins
+For example:
+    South Dakota
+    South Carolina
+Once you type 'South ' now you press D, South Carolina deactivates but it won't register the D press for south dakota.
+This feature just seems to be broken
+#### Add hit effect sprite (sparkles when you hit, or get hit.
+Different sparkles when you block)
 #### Create a module that governs the display of the battle.
 It needs to handle crafty's zoom level and move things around the scene appropriately.
 This should probably go in the Camera component.
 Currently,